neoforged/.github/primers/1.21.2/index.md

         - `isEnchantable`, `getEnchantmentValue` is removed
         - `isValidRepairItem` is removed
         - `getDefaultAttributeModifiers` is removed
+        - `getDamageSource` - Returns the damage source this item makes against the `LivingEntity`
+        - `isComplex` is removed
         - `$Properties`
             - `equippable` - Sets an equippable component, defining how an item can be equipped
+            - `equippableUnswappable` - Sets an equippable commponent that cannot be swapped via a key shortcut.
             - `overrideDescription` - Sets the translation key of the item.
             - `overrideModel` - Sets the model resource location.
-    - `ItemNameBlockItem` is removed, just a normal `Item` with `useItemDescriptionPrefix` as a property
+    - `ItemNameBlockItem` class is removed, just a normal `Item` `useItemDescriptionPrefix` as a property
     - `ItemStack`
         - `isValidRepairItem` - Returns whether the stack can be repaired by this stack.
         - `nextDamageWillBreak` - Checks if the next damage taken with break the item.